memoryofavoyage/learning-journal/README.md

 26/11/2024
 I started drawing assets before class for the prototype, nothing fancy but I think it's required so that the prototype really seems like a kind of game.
 In class, I finished my last tutorial and then started on my prototype.

+03/12/2024
+Today I'm working on the prototype again, we had to fix an issue where I accidentally saved projects inside of projects because it was giving an error due to that.
+After fixing that, I needed assistance as all the objects were being disabled instead of using the SetActive feature so if you clicked where the objects are it would still interact with it.
+Also, it would not allow you to exit out of the main page and reopen it because I didn't script it to reopen.
+We have now made it so that most objects are using SetActive but currently an issue is with the back button which I'm trying to ammend.
+Currently everything is working as it should be.
+I'm now thinking of what to implement next, maybe the tutorial where the stick figure slides across the screen, but I might add an actual asset for that.